flyingmachine/brave-clojure-web/content/concurrency.md

 moment in time.

 Finally, you have to take extra care to express a change to both `cuddle_hunger_level` and `percent_deteriorated` simultaneously.
+You can do this using mutexes.
+I won't go into details, but basically mutexes are a way of manually addressing the mutual exclusion problem.
+In this case, the "resource" is the `fred` object and a mutex ensures that only one thread can access it at for the duration of the mutex.
-If you don't use extra precautions (mutual exclusion locks, which I won't cover) it's possible for `fred` to have an inconsistent state:
+Without it, it's possible for `fred` to be viewed in an inconsistent
+state:

 ```ruby
 fred.cuddle_hunger_level = fred.cuddle_hunger_level + 1